Merseyrail: Wirral line

+Other related services

-City line
+City Line

 Thatto Heath station is branded Merseyrail with trains operated by Northern.

-The City line is the brand name used by Merseytravel on services out of the mainline platforms of Liverpool Lime Street railway station to 26 stations on its sponsored network, and cross-boundary destinations outside of the Liverpool City Region.
-Merseytravel has policies in place to improve the service frequency, new services and to invest in the City line.
-Despite the City line being operated by other train operators than Merseyrail, it is marketed and branded as Merseyrail to meet the passenger transport executive's aims to provide the network with a local identity and shared fare and ticketing structures.
-The line is depicted on signage and maps using the colour red and the above word mark.
+The City Line, or City Lines, is the brand name used by Merseytravel on services out of the mainline platforms of Liverpool Lime Street station to 26 stations on its sponsored network, and cross-boundary destinations outside the Liverpool City Region.
+Merseytravel has policies in place to improve the service frequency, to introduce new services and to invest in the City line.
+Despite the City Line being operated by other train operators than Merseyrail, as of 2000, it is marketed and branded as Merseytravel or Merseyrail to meet the passenger transport executive's aims to provide the network with a local identity and shared fare and ticketing structures.
+The line is depicted on signage and maps using the colour red and the above word mark, but unlike the other two lines without the term "Merseyrail".

-Unlike the Northern and Wirral lines, the City line is not operated by the Serco-Transport UK Group joint venture.
+Unlike the Northern and Wirral lines, the City line is not operated by Merseyrail.
+It is part of the Northern franchise and not the Merseyrail concession.

 The City line covers the Liverpool City Region sections of the Crewe–Liverpool line, the two Liverpool–Manchester lines, and the Liverpool–Wigan line.
 Two services are not electrified, the Manchester via Warrington Central and Chester via Runcorn.

 Northern mainly operate the City line with additional services operated by TransPennine Express, Avanti West Coast, East Midlands Railway, Transport for Wales, and West Midlands Trains.